cldrake01/forum/README.md

 See the [shadcn-svelte](https://www.shadcn-svelte.com/docs) documentation.

-For our icons, we use [Lucide](https://lucide.netlify.app) for our icons.
+For our icons, we use [Lucide](https://lucide.netlify.app).
 You can install it by running:

 ```bash
 yarn add lucide